The sandstone gem, home to Spain's oldest university, resounds with history and tradition.By Rick Steves

-Northwest of Madrid (three hours by train), Salamanca is youthful and untouristy, displaying its mighty monuments, clusters of cloisters, and magnificent square with quiet pride.
+Northwest of Madrid (1.5 hours by high-speed train), Salamanca is youthful and untouristy, displaying its mighty monuments, clusters of cloisters, and magnificent square with quiet pride.

 Our view was filled with people.
 Plaza Mayor has long been Salamanca's community living room.
 The most important place in town, it seems to be continually hosting some kind of party.
-Spaniards love their paseo (evening stroll) — it's like multi-generational "cruising" without cars.
-While the old-timers gossiped and "tsk-tsked" at the promiscuous young people, those young singles were out to see and be seen.
-Carlos explained that historically, the square is a big viewing arena where the men circulate one way and the women circle the other so everyone gets a chance to check everyone out.
-Flirting rages as the boys are on a quest for the perfect queso (cheese), meaning a cute dish.
+Spaniards love their paseo (evening stroll) — it's like multigenerational "cruising" without cars.
+While the old-timers gossiped and "tsk-tsked" at the young people, those young singles were out to see and be seen.
+Carlos explained that historically, the square had long been a big viewing arena where the men circulated one way and the women circled the other so everyone got a chance to check everyone out.
+Flirting still rages, as the boys are on a quest for the perfect queso (cheese), meaning a cute dish.
 Perhaps the best time of all for people-watching is Sunday after Mass, when the grandmothers gather here in their Sunday best.

 The Plaza Mayor is just the starting point for a Salamanca visit.
 Salamanca's university, the oldest in Spain (from around 1218), was one of Europe's leading centers of learning for 400 years.
 Columbus came here for travel tips.
 Today many Americans enjoy its excellent summer program.
 The old lecture halls around the central cloister, where many of Spain's Golden Age heroes studied, are open to the public.
 Some of the rooms are still used by the university for prestigious academic ceremonies.
 The entrance portal of the university is a great example of Spain's Plateresque style (Spain's version of Flamboyant Gothic) — the style named for masonry so intricate it looks like silverwork.